 I was not hungry due to jet lag, so went out in search of a market that was open so I could buy some fresh fruits and veggies.
 On the way to the beach, I picked up some pomegranate juice, an apple, and tomatoes.

 The beach was very lively.
 Tons of young people and young families–it was astounding how young Tel Aviv seemed in general.
-Almost no one was under the age of 35.
+Almost no one seemed to be over the age of 40.

 We had originally planned to hop on a train for Haifa after Shabbat ended on this day, but now that I was by myself, I didn’t feel comfortable navigating the trip at 11pm.
 I decided to book another night in Tel Aviv, this time at a hotel that was decidedly nicer.
 Checkin wasn’t until 3pm, so I dropped off my luggage around noon and set out looking for lunch.

 It was… interesting.
-I ordered a ‘stuffed boiled fish’, which turned out to be just a regular small piece of gefilte fish sitting in a bowl of clear soup, with two sad little carrot slices next to it.
+I ordered a ‘stuffed boiled fish’, which turned out to be a piece of gefilte fish sitting in a bowl of clear soup, with two sad little carrot slices next to it.
 I was stunned that it was cold.
-(A Google search tells me that’s how it is supposed to be served, but, uh, WHAT.)
-Also the bones were just… a lot.
+(A Google search tells me that’s how it is supposed to be served, but WHAT.)
+There were so many bones in the fish, I spent more time picking them out than actually eating.
 I also had a knish, which was thankfully hot and really good.
-It honestly would have been the most miserable meal I had ever eaten, if it weren’t for the knish.
+It honestly would have been a really miserable meal if it weren’t for the knish.

 I stayed at a hotel called 130 Rock and absolutely loved it.
 It was super clean and chic compared to the Airbnb from the previous night.
 Just out of view on the left was a darling little kitchenette.
 I normally wouldn’t spend $150 per night on a hotel, but for just one night, it was OK.